dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     // Okay: this falls into bullet one above. public ref int Prop1 => ref _refField;

-    // Error: This is bullet four above and the ref-safe-to-escape of `this`
+    // Error: This is bullet four above and the ref-safe-context of `this`
-    // in a `struct` is the current method scope. public ref int Prop2 => ref _field;
+    // in a `struct` is function-member.
+    public ref int Prop2 => ref _field;
 }
 ```